 CaliberMind Insights - Filters & Aggregation Type

-The Opportunity Created Date is a useful view you can use to determine which attributable events are associated with the opportunity pipeline.
+- The Opportunity Open Date is a useful view you can use to determine which attributable events are associated with the opportunity pipeline.
 In other words, this view allows you to see what generated pipeline and influenced it after the opportunity was in flight.
 Keep in mind your sales timeline and remember that more recently created opportunities will naturally have a lower close rate.

-The Opportunity Closed Date is handy if you prefer to do an analysis on closed won or closed lost opportunity data to determine sourcing and influence, campaign effectiveness, and other key metrics.
+- The Opportunity Closed Date is handy if you prefer to do an analysis on closed won or closed lost opportunity data to determine sourcing and influence, campaign effectiveness, and other key metrics.
 Keep in mind that open pipeline will be visible in its given close date period unless you use probability or stage filters to narrow your visibility.

 Using Existing Filters

-CaliberMind dashboards are designed to make it easy to drill down on the Summary or Overview dashboards so that subsequent views share the same Filters.
-It's also easy to Filter dashboards as you go.
+CaliberMind dashboards are designed to make it easy to drill down from the Summary or Overview dashboards so that subsequent views share the same Filters.
+It's also easy to Filter dashboards on the fly.

 Where are Filters?

 Once you select a Dashboard, the Filters toggle button is located on the far right-hand side of your Dashboard.
 To find this button you need to mouse over in the middle of the window on the far right.
 A partially transparent arrow will become visible.
 (As you rest your mouse pointer on the transparent arrow it will become bolder and easier to see.)